How to Add Zero-Cost AI Features to Any Website Using Local Models

 # Produces: my-model-gguf/my-model-q4_k_m.gguf (~4.7GB for 7B)

-Create a Modelfile and register with Ollama:
+Create a Modelfile and register it with Ollama:

 FROM ./my-model-q4_k_m.gguf